Larne gun-running: Preparations and transport

 In Ulster, the UVF were given instructions for a full test-mobilisation.
 The UVF Motor Corps was summoned by the County Antrim commander, General Sir William Adair, and instructed as follows:

 This was all part of a "meticulous" and "elaborate" plan to ensure that the operation succeeded; only 12 people knew the full details and reason for the mobilisation of the UVF members.
 This was officially only a "test mobilisation".
-Captain F. Hall, the military secretary to the UVF recorded details of these plans in a memorandum.
-These included tapping of the private telephone line connecting Hollywood Barracks to Exchange, as well as the short-circuiting of phone and telegraph wires into Larne after the last train, and the "shorting" of the main rail lines.
+Captain F. Hall, the military secretary to the UVF, recorded details of these plans in a memorandum.
+These included tapping the private telephone line connecting Hollywood Barracks to Exchange, short-circuiting phone and telegraph wires into Larne after the last train, and "shorting" the main rail lines to force the signal system to halt train movements.

 On the date of the landings, UVF members manned pickets and patrols along the length of the coast road between Belfast and Larne, as well as the roads leading to the towns of Ballyclare, Ballymena, and Glenarm amongst others.
 The men at these pickets were to give directions to any who needed them and were provided with reserve supplies of petrol and tools for repairing any vehicle that had problems.
 In Larne, UVF members wearing armlets stood "in line silent as soldiers on parade", and manned cordons that blocked the roads, preventing vehicles without a special permit from entering or departing Larne.

 Captain James Craig took command of the operations in Bangor, with Adair taking command in Larne.
 Sir George Richardson, overall commander of the UVF, remained in Belfast on the night of the landings and was kept fully informed of proceedings by dispatch-riders.